 Corrimony weeks are based at the RSPB reserve near the Strathglass Special Area of Conservation.
 This is an upland site of 1531 ha, half of which is being returned to Caledonian Forest.
-Situated just over 20 miles south-west of Inverness, the reserve lies close to both Glen Affric and Dundreggan and contains a number of habitats, including bog, heath, semi-natural birchwood and some beautiful remnants of ancient Caledonian Forest.
-Many rare bird species are found here.
+Situated just over 20 miles south-west of Inverness, the reserve lies close to both Glen Affric and Dundreggan.

 The aim of our work here is to help the RSPB to restore both Caledonian Forest and wetland to an area of former conifer plantation.
 The main task volunteers will help with is planting native species in the newly fenced exclosures as part of the woodland restoration on the reserve.
-Other tasks will include removal of non-native species such as lodgepole pine and sitka spruce, to create space for native trees to grow.
+Other tasks will include removal of non-native species such as lodgepole pine and Sitka spruce, to create space for native trees to grow.
 Other tasks may include removal of deer fences and blocking drainage ditches previously ploughed for commercial forestry, to help restore and maintain the reserve's mires and bog pools.
-Some of the work sites are remote and may require up to an hour's walk over rough terrain, so a good level of fitness is necessary.
+Some of the work sites are remote and will require over an hour's walk over rough terrain, so a good level of fitness is necessary.
 If you have an ankle, knee, hip or lower back injury, please call the office on 01309 691292 to discuss before booking.

-Accommodation is at the Tomich Holiday Chalets .
-These spacious, well-equipped lodges are set amongst tranquil birchwoods on the edge of Tomich, a conservation village.
+Accommodation is at the Tomich Holiday Chalets.
+These well-equipped woodland lodges are set amongst tranquil birchwoods on the edge of Tomich, a conservation village.
 There are on-site laundry and drying facilities, a games room and, from April - October, a swimming pool.
 Each lodge has two twin rooms and one double room so a good location for couples.
 There will be daily chores such as cleaning tools and cooking meals for the group.

 Please note that the day off is also a day off for the leaders of the week.
 The minibus may sometimes be available for use as a group (cost to be covered by volunteers) but you may need to rely on local transport to reach some of these locations.